App öffnen

 To Kill a Mockingbird summary begins with Jean Louise "Scout" Finch narrating her family history in Maycomb, Alabama.
 The story opens with crucial background about the Finch family, descended from Simon Finch who established their homestead.
 Scout lives with her father Atticus, a respected lawyer, her brother Jem, and their Black housekeeper Calpurnia, who helps raise the children after their mother's death.

-The narrative gains momentum when Charles Baker Harris (Dill) moves in next door for the summer.
+The narrative gains momentum when Charles Baker Harris DillDill moves in next door for the summer.
 His arrival catalyzes the children's fascination with Arthur "Boo" Radley, a mysterious neighbor who never leaves his house.
 This To Kill a Mockingbird Kapitel Zusammenfassung shows how the children's innocent curiosity about Boo Radley reveals deeper themes about prejudice and judgment in their community.

 Definition: The Radley Place serves as both a physical location and a symbol of mystery, fear, and misunderstanding in Maycomb society.